vuepress-reco/vuepress-theme-reco/docs/en/docs/theme/git.md

 :::tip
 Used to generate git jump addresses and edit links.

-If our project is stored in a subdirectory of the project, such as the `/docs` folder, we need to set `themeConfig.sourceDir` to `/docs`.
+If our project is stored in a subdirectory of the project, such as the `/docs` folder, we need to set `themeConfig.docsDir` to `/docs`.
 :::

 ## Configuration